Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Cross-Level Algorithms and Optimizations

-\MyPara{Dynamic shape--aware memory planning.} Memory is a very important resource in modern machine learning applications.
-Most ML compilers can plan memory reuse by comparing sizes of statically shaped tensors and allocating a fixed set of memory blocks ahead of time to reduce the runtime memory allocation overhead.
-Normally, the compiler cannot take the same approach for compile-time unknown shapes and must rely on the runtime memory allocators.
-With symbolic shape abstractions, however, we can analyze and compare tensor shapes and plan for their reuse accordingly. \autoref{fig:optim:memory-planning} shows how we can apply memory planning with dynamic shapes.
-We can further combine memory planning with other cross-level transformations.
-Specifically, we can lift workspace allocations in tensor programs and then perform the global memory planning to further increase reuse.
-Finally, we also take the upper bound of the symbolic values~(if they are known) and statically allocate adequate memory.
-This approach allows for creating a static memory allocation plan ahead of time, even in the presence of dynamic shapes.
-Such predictable memory consumption estimation is crucial for deploying dynamic ML models on memory-limited backends.
+Memory is an essential resource in modern ML applications.
+Most ML compilers can plan memory reuse by comparing sizes of static-shape tensors and allocating a fixed set of memory blocks ahead of time to reduce the runtime memory allocation.
+Normally, compilers cannot take the same approach for compile-time unknown shapes and must rely on runtime memory allocators.
+With symbolic shape abstractions, however, we can analyze and compare dynamic tensor shapes and plan for their reuse accordingly. \autoref{fig:optim:memory-planning} and Algorithm~\ref{alg:memplan} show how we apply memory planning with dynamic shapes.
+We first lower the foreign function calls \calltir{} and \calllibrary{} to explicit memory allocation and DPS calls~(as in \autoref{fig:approach:calltir-semantics}), so we can expose these allocation for planning.
+To support dynamic shape, the \texttt{RequestReuseWithSymShape} in Algorithm~\ref{alg:memplan} leverages symbolic expression analysis to prove whether two symbolic expressions are equal, and then appropriately pick an reusable storage from the pool.
+We can further take the upper bound of the symbolic values when they are known (e.g., annotated by users, such as the inherent context lengths in LLMs) and statically allocate adequate memory, which allows creating a static memory allocation plan ahead of time, even in the presence of dynamic shapes.
+This upper bound approach is related to \texttt{Func::bound()} in Halide~\cite{ragan2013halide} which marks bounds in tensor programs, and we bring it both graph and tensor program levels.
+Such predictable memory usage estimation is crucial for deploying dynamic ML models on memory-limited backends.
+Additionally, static planning can improve model performance by enabling CUDA Graph offloading~(\S\ref{sec:optim:cuda-graph}), which relies on static memory allocation.